 Wholesale Warranties is best known as an extended warranty provider for RVs and motorhomes, but it also offers vehicle service contracts for cars and SUVs.
 In this review, we discuss the ins and outs of Wholesale Warranties’ auto coverage, including plan options, prices, and customer service ratings.

 We’ll also take a look at how Wholesale Warranties’ auto coverage stacks up against the industry’s best extended car warranty companies.
 As with any major purchase, it’s smart to compare quotes from multiple providers before making a decision on warranty coverage.
-You can reach out to Wholesale Warranties for pricing, and start comparing free, personalized quotes from our top recommended providers below.
+You can reach out to Wholesale Warranties for pricing, and start comparing free, personalized quotes from our top recommended providers above.

 Wholesale Warranties Overview